mc68-net/r8format/README.md

 Caveats and Todo Items
 ----------------------

-* The only charset currently implemented is `ja`, MSX2 Japanese. `int` (International) has about 70 code points that do not yet have corresponding Unicode characters assigned (see disabled tests in `pylib/bastok/msxchars.pt` and the code in the `bastok.msxchars` module).
-  These should not be difficult to add for someone familiar with this charset and its multilingual use.
+* The only charsets currently implemented are `ja` (MSX2 Japanese) and `int` (MSX2 International/European).
+The others should not be hard to implement for those willing to find the matching Unicode chars.

 * It might be reasonable to be able to decode native characters, especially control sequences, to a multi-character Unicode sequence, e.g., 0x00 to